silexlabs/Cocktail/readme.txt

 It renders HTML5, CSS3 and Haxe Javascript in native applications and web apps.

 Cross-platform
 Same rendering on all the targets, desktop, browser and mobile.
-Cocktail compiles to javascript/HTML5, ActionScript Flash, neko and php versions.
+Cocktail compiles to javascript, ActionScript and C++ (using NME).

 Embeddable
 Cocktail classes are made to be compiled with your application in order to render its user interface.